Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Does cyber insurance cover the coronavirus?

 At-home work, online business and coronavirus scams may warrant extra protection.

-A cyber insurance policy can still protect your business even if it takes a hit from cybercrime during the coronavirus.
-For the most part, you can expect the standard coverage for restoring your business’s data.
-But you might implement extra security if you’re ramping up online business or moving employees to remote work.
+Cyber insurance can protect your business if it takes a hit from cybercrime during the coronavirus pandemic.
+For the most part, expect to need standard cyber coverage for restoring your business’s data.
+However, you might need extra security if you’re moving your business online or letting employees work from home.

 What's in this guide?

 - Does cyber insurance cover expenses related to the coronavirus?

 - What cyber risks do businesses face during the coronavirus?

 - Benefits of cyber insurance during the coronavirus

 - What security measures do I need for remote workers?